For condo buyers

 Yes.
 For a new condo, the private accompaniment inspection can take place before or during reception (pre-delivery).
 See our New construction inspection page for details.
 Important: our inspection is complementary to the official GCR (Garantie de construction résidentielle) inspection — it does not replace it.

-How long does a home inspection take?+
+How long does a condo inspection take and what does it cover exactly?+

 Our other services